kongyo2/GitHub-URL-MCP/README.md

 npm run dev
 ```

-This will start the server and allow you to interact with it using CLI.
+This will start the server and allow you to interact with it using the CLI.

 ### Testing

 A good MCP server should have tests.
-However, you don't need to test the MCP server itself, but rather the tools you implement.
+You don't need to test the MCP server itself, but rather the tools you implement.

 ```bash
 npm run test
 ```

-In the case of this boilerplate, we only test the implementation of the `add` tool.
+In this project, we test the implementation of the `to-url` and `from-url` tools.

 ### Linting